MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy.md

 2. If necessary, navigate to the **Azure Information Protection** blade: For example, on the hub menu, click **All services** and start typing **Information Protection** in the Filter box.
 From the results, select **Azure Information Protection**.

-    The **Azure Information Protection - Global policy** blade automatically opens for you to view and edit the global policy that all users get.
+    The **Azure Information Protection - Labels** blade automatically opens for you to view and edit the available labels.
+The labels can be made available to all users, selected users, or no users by adding or removing them from a policy.

+3. To view and edit the policies, select **Policies** from the menu options.
+To view and edit the policy that all users get, select the **Global** policy.
+To create a custom policy for selected users, select **Add a new policy**.

-    The Azure Information Protection policy contains the following elements that you can configure:
+    An Azure Information Protection policy contains the following elements that you can configure:

-    - Labels that let you and users classify documents and emails.
+    - Which labels are included that let administrators and users classify documents and emails.

     - Title and tooltip for the Information Protection bar that users see in their Office applications.

+    - The option to set a default label as a starting point for classifying documents and emails.

     - The option to enforce classification when users save documents and send emails.

-    - The option to set a default label as a starting point for classifying documents and emails.

     - The option to prompt users to provide a reason when they select a label that has a lower sensitivity level than the original.

     - The option to automatically label an email message, based on its attachments.

+    - The option to control whether the the Information Protection bar is displayed in Office applications.

+    - The option to control whether the Do Not Forward button is displayed in Outlook.

+    - The option to let users specify their own permissions for documents.

     - The option to provide a custom help link for users.